-- They don’t have to: Many clients come to us amazed that even where any reasonable person would agree that the trucking company was at fault, there is no law that mandates automatic payment for your property damage.
-Instead, you must prove in a court—or at least have a case threatening enough to force the company to settle outside of court—that your case has merit.
+- They don't have to: Many clients come to us amazed that even where any reasonable person would agree that the trucking company was at fault, there is no law that mandates automatic payment for your property damage, or any other loss sustained in the wreck.
+Instead, you must prove at trial that the company's employees were more likely than not the cause of your losses, or have a case that appears strong enough to convince them to settle beforehand.

-- They hate any admission of liability: Once the defendants even tacitly admit to having any responsibility for the accident, that opens “Pandora’s Box” for whatever other damage you might have.
-If you missed work and have medical bills, you’ll want those paid, too.
-They’re scared of having to pay what could be many, many times the value of your property claim.
+- They hate any admission of liability: Once the defendants even tacitly admit to responsibility for the accident, that opens "Pandora's Box" for whatever other damage you might have.
+If you missed work and have medical bills, you'll want those paid, too, and attorneys for the other side know the value of those damages could be many times the value of your property damage claim.

-- Paying full value for your property is expensive: You may not have had a fancy car or priceless art in your car’s trunk, but you’d be shocked at how, frankly, cheap these companies are.
-We’ve seen insurance companies balk at settling cases even involving a death over a dispute of a few thousand dollars.
-Any money you receive from the company comes straight out of their bottom line.
+- Paying full value for your property is expensive: You may not have had a fancy car or priceless art in your car's trunk, but you'd be shocked at just how cheap these companies are.
+We've seen insurance companies balk at settling even fatality cases over a dispute of a few thousand dollars, because any money you receive from the company comes straight out of their bottom line.

 The insurance company's tricks to keep you from getting your property damage paid.

-While the above is true, sometimes, insurance company employees called “adjusters” might be all-too-willing to give you money for your property damage.
+While the above is true, sometimes, insurance company employees called "adjusters" might be all-too-willing to give you money for your property damage.
 Why?
-Because they’re hoping you’ll take pennies on the dollar, and more importantly, that you’ll settle your entire case.
+Because they're hoping you'll take pennies on the dollar, and more importantly, that you'll settle your entire case when you do so.

 Do not, under any circumstances, sign anything without speaking to a lawyer with experience in the 18-wheeler accident field.
-You’re setting yourself up for losing money—money you’ll need for your future and your family’s wellbeing.
+You could well be setting yourself up for losing money by doing so---money you'll need for your future and your family's wellbeing.

-While our attorneys don’t directly handle property damage claims, we do answer question, as a courtesy and our commitment to informing people about how the law works.
-If you have a question, you’ve got nothing to lose if you pick up the phone and call us at (855) 326-0000 now.
-We’re here for you.
+While our attorneys don't directly handle property damage claims, we do answer questions, as a courtesy and part of our commitment to informing people about how the law works.
+If you have a question, you've got nothing to lose by picking up the phone and calling us at (855) 326-0000 now.
+We're here for you.